mjl-/mox/README.md

   (similar to greylisting).
 Rejected emails are stored in a mailbox called Rejects for a short period, helping with misclassified legitimate synchronous signup/login/transactional emails.
-- Internationalized email, with unicode in email address usernames ("localparts"), and in domain names (IDNA).
+- Internationalized email (EIA), with unicode in email address usernames ("localparts"), and in domain names (IDNA).
 - Automatic TLS with ACME, for use with Let's Encrypt and other CA's.
 - DANE and MTA-STS for inbound and outbound delivery over SMTP with STARTTLS,